astarub/campus_app/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, please e-mail ``dev@asta-bochum.de`` with a description of the problem, the steps you took to reproduce the problem, affected versions and any known mitigations.
+To report a vulnerability, please use the [GitHub-Security-Advisory](https://github.com/astarub/campus_app/security) with a description of the problem, the steps you took to reproduce the problem, affected versions and any known mitigations.

-We should reply within three working days, probably much sooner.
+We should reply within seven working days, probably much sooner.

-We use GitHub's security advisory feature to track open security reports.
+We use GitHub's Security Advisory feature to track open security reports.
 You should expect a close collaboration as we work to resolve the security vulnerability you have reported.
-Please reach out to ``dev@asta-bochum.de`` again if you do not receive prompt attention and regular updates.
+Please reach out to ``dev@asta-bochum.de`` if you do not receive prompt attention and regular updates.

-You may also reach out via Matrix by writing to ``domai@domai-tb.com``; however, please make sure to e-mail ``dev@asta-bochum.de`` when reporting a vulnerability, and avoid revealing information about vulnerabilities in public if that could put users at risk.
+You may also reach out via [Discord](https://discord.gg/KHkQ8VFm6t); however, please use the [GitHub Security Advisory](https://github.com/astarub/campus_app/security) when reporting a vulnerability, and avoid revealing information about vulnerabilities in public if that could put users at risk.

 ## Flagging Existing Issues as Security-related

-If you believe that an existing github issue is security-related, we ask that you send an email to ``dev@asta-bochum.de``.
-The email should include the github issue ID and a short description of why it should be handled according to this security policy.
+If you believe that an existing GitHub-Issue is security related, we ask that you send an email to ``dev@asta-bochum.de``.
+The email should include the GitHub-Issue-ID and a short description why it should be handled as security related.

 ## Prefered Language

-We prefer all communications to be in English.
+We prefer all communications to be in English or German.

 ## Hall of Fame